huntforhomesaz/cleanout2closing-site/content/geo/az-tucson.md

 ---

-## Step 2 â€“ What I handle in and around Tucson
+## Step 2 — What I handle in and around Tucson

 Here is what I typically handle when a Tucson area property needs more than just a simple listing: